adityadeole24/Deloitte-Challenge/README.md

 ### AWS IAM

-The following IAM role (and included policies) provides Lambda to input data inthe DynamoDb table:
+The following IAM role (and included policies) provides Lambda to input data in the DynamoDb table:

 **InputdataFunctionLambda**
 *AWS managed policy*